scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDB.md

 * ScalarDB Server pod (2vCPU / 4GB)
 * Envoy proxy
 * Your application pods (if you choose to run your application's pods on the same worker node)
-* Monitoring components (if you deploy monitoring components such `kube-prometheus-stack`)
+* Monitoring components (if you deploy monitoring components such as `kube-prometheus-stack`)
 * Kubernetes components

 With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use at least three worker nodes for availability, as mentioned in [Create at least three worker nodes and three pods](#create-at-least-three-worker-nodes-and-three-pods).

 However, three nodes with at least 4vCPU / 8GB memory resources per node is the minimum for a production environment.
-You should also consider the resources of the AKS cluster (for example, the number of worker nodes, vCPUs per node, memories per node, ScalarDB Server pods, and pods for your application), which depend on your system's workload.
-In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node to decide on the worker node resources.
+You should also consider the resources of the AKS cluster (for example, the number of worker nodes, vCPUs per node, memory per node, ScalarDB Server pods, and pods for your application), which depend on your system's workload.
+In addition, if you plan to scale the pods automatically by using some features like [Horizontal Pod Autoscaling (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), you should consider the maximum number of pods on the worker node when deciding the worker node resources.

 ### Create a node pool for ScalarDB Server pods